aaivu/KuralHub/README.md

 ## 📜 Citation

-If you are using this model or research findings, please cite the following paper:
+If you are using our research findings, please cite the following paper:

 ```bibtex
 @article{placeholder2024,